joeylmaalouf/media-api-packages/README.md

 # YouTube Downloader

-This program allows the user to download any number of YouTube videos, using either IDs/URLs or search terms.
+Download any number of YouTube videos using either IDs/URLs or search terms.

 ## Options: